 - Describe the infiltration rates of ultrafine particles of aircraft origin, traffic origin and wildfire smoke origin.

 - Communicate study results to partners.

-Air can enter buildings through openings, joints, and cracks in walls, floors, and ceilings, and around windows and doors.
-Indoor sources of particles include cooking, vacuuming/cleaning activities, and generation of particles by people.
-Room based air filtration units have the potential to remove some sources of particle pollution.
+Air can enter buildings through openings, joints and cracks in walls, floors and ceilings and around windows and doors.
+Indoor sources of particles include cooking, vacuuming/cleaning activities and generation of particles by people.
+Room-based air filtration units have the potential to remove some sources of particle pollution.
 Reducing indoor sources of pollution is also a major step in lowering the number of particles indoors.
 High rates of infiltration can result in indoor spaces having worse air quality than the outdoors.

 Outdoor fine particles have known impacts on health, especially for children, the elderly and those with cardiovascular disease and asthma.
 Fine particles and ultrafine particles are at least 30 times smaller than the diameter of the average human hair.
 Small particles are of greatest concern because they can get deep into the lungs and even into the bloodstream.
 Some health effects of indoor air pollution may show up immediately, including irritation of the eyes, nose and throat; headaches; dizziness; and fatigue.
 Immediate effects are usually short-term and can go away by lowering indoor air pollution.
 Other health effects may show up years later, which include some respiratory diseases, heart disease and cancer.